ncsa/MayomicsVC/README.md

 # Objective

-Create the best practices genomic variant calling workflow using the workflow management system Cromwell/WDL.
+The objective of this project was to create the best practices genomic variant calling workflow using the workflow management system Cromwell/WDL.
 Our main goal was to create a workflow that is trivially maintainable in a production clinical setting or active reserach lab, so that numerous, large scale and robust analyses could be performed.
 Therefore, our main considerations where (1) simplicity of code, (2) robustness against misconfiguration, and (3) ease of debugging during execution.

 # Variant Calling Workflow

-The workflow has multiple components, each implemented as higher-level modules.For example, in BAM cleaning we have two modules: Alignment and Realignment/Recalibration.Each module consists of *tasks* - lowest complexity modules that represent meaningful bioinformatics processing steps (green boxes in the detailed workflow architecture below), such as alignment against a reference or deduplication of aligned BAMs.
-Tasks are written as .wdl scripts that is exemplified below the detailed workflow architecture:
+The workflow has multiple components, each implemented as higher-level modules.For example, in BAM cleaning we have two modules: Alignment and Realignment/Recalibration.Each module consists of *tasks* - lowest complexity modules that represent meaningful bioinformatics processing steps (green boxes in the detailed workflow architecture below), such as alignment against a reference or deduplication of aligned BAMs.These tasks are written as .wdl scripts and is displayed below in the detailed workflow architecture:

 <img src="https://user-images.githubusercontent.com/43070131/52230023-fa7b8c00-287b-11e9-82d1-2dd6146a1f3b.PNG" alt="Detailed Workflow Architecture" width="800">